wagnerhsu/project-sql-server-samples/samples/features/security/always-encrypted-with-secure-enclaves/azure-sql-database-sgx/README.md

 ![](../../../../manage/sql-server-extended-security-updates/media/solutions-microsoft-logo-small.png)

-# Always Encrypted with secure enclaves in Azure SQL Database - Demos
+# Always Encrypted with Intel SGX enclaves in Azure SQL Database - Demos

 The demos in this folder showcase [Always Encrypted with secure enclaves](https://docs.microsoft.com/azure/azure-sql/database/always-encrypted-with-secure-enclaves-landing) in Azure SQL Database.
 The demos use the Contoso HR web application.